willianpc/webassembly/README.md

 ### Compile Emscripten

   **Warning:** This step takes forever.
 If you don't have much time, don't even start this.
 Specially if you need to install all required tools.
+Seriously, it took around 3 hours to build the thing.

         $ git clone https://github.com/juj/emsdk.git
         $ cd emsdk